A GREAT . . . RÉSUMÉ

 looking for.
 Use logical, descriptive section headings; carefully and

-consistently place/highlight dates, job titles and company names.
+consistently place and highlight dates, job titles and company names.

 · Use at least 10 pt fonts.